mostafatamer11/muslims_wiki/README.md

   npm run dev
 ```

-for testing the backend api (run this command in the backend/ folder):
+for testing the backend API (run this command in the backend/ folder):

 ```bash
   pip install -r requirements.txt